analyst-one/oikaze/README.md

 Create a file for each token category, such as colors.scss and sizes.scss.
 Each file should contain a set of SCSS variables.
 You can use any SCSS feature to generate the values.

-> Hint: You can use [toolabs](https://app.toolabs.com/) to assist with token generation.
+> Hint: You can use [toolabs](https://app.toolabs.com/) or [style-dictionary](https://amzn.github.io/style-dictionary/) to assist with token generation.

 ```scss
 // colors.scss